digital-wellbeing/open-play/README.md

 ## Simulation

-🔴️ The simulatio analysis pipeline is not currently integrated into the rendering pipeline - Nick will fix. 🔴
+For the Stage 1 Registered Report associated with this project, we did extensive simulations to validate our data collection and analyses.
+These remain present in the current repo, and can be run by using the `--profile sim` flag when rendering the quarto documents.
+This will then generate a book instead of a website.

+Data for the simulations is found in `data/synthetic`.

+The simulation pipeline consists of:

+- [not run] `0_generateSyntheticData.qmd`, documents the internal process we used to generate synthetic data
-- In `1_preprocess.qmd`, we clean the data and calculate relevant derived variables (e.g., mean scores, play behavior metrics, and so on).
+- `1_preprocess.qmd` cleans the data and calculates relevant derived variables (e.g., mean scores, play behavior metrics, and so on).

-We then analyze these data in the following scripts:

-- In `2_basicNeeds.qmd`, we present the analysis code for Study 1: the relationship between basic needs and video game play.
+- `2_basicNeeds.qmd` presents the analysis code for Study 1: the relationship between basic needs and video game play.
-- In `3_sleep.qmd`, we present the analysis code for Study 2: the relationship between sleep and video game play.
+- `3_sleep.qmd` presents the analysis code for Study 2: the relationship between sleep and video game play.
-- In `4_genres.qmd`, we present the analysis code for Study 3: the relationship between video game genres and video game play.
+- `4_genres.qmd` presents the analysis code for Study 3: the relationship between video game genres and video game play.